Kazmania21/Portfolio/Timeline/7 - Junior Year (Fall 2023)/calculator/README.md

 Click [here](https://github.com/Kazmania21/Portfolio/raw/master/Timeline/7%20-%20Junior%20Year%20(Fall%202023)/calculator.zip) to start the installation.

 ### Optional
-You can extract the game folder out of the installed zip file.
-This is not required but it can make the game easier to get to.
+You can extract the application folder out of the installed zip file.
+This is not required but it can make the application easier to get to.

 ## How to Run
-Double click the calculator.exe shortcut file within the downloaded folder/zip file to start the game.
-If the game folder has not been extracted outside of the game folder as described in the optional step above, you will need to go to the atari_breakout folder inside of the zip file before you see the shortcut.
+Double click the calculator.exe shortcut file within the downloaded folder/zip file to start the application.
+If the application folder has not been extracted outside of the application folder as described in the optional step above, you will need to go to the calculator folder inside of the zip file before you see the shortcut.

 ## Features
 1. Solves an expression and displays the answer when equals is pressed.
 2. Displays history when it is toggled on (go to file and then history to toggle).
-2. Gives the option to delete previous solutions from history.
+3. Gives the option to delete previous solutions from history.

 ## Hotkeys:
 1. Numbers 0 through 9 on the key board input those exact numbers.